 Obviously, a sluggish pixel response will cause artifacts, but how these artifacts exactly look like depends on several factors like the velocity of the object, the refresh rate, and the sluggishness of the pixel response (the response time, for short).
 If, for example, the response time is in the order of one refresh cycle and the object velocity is high enough for the object to be displaced by several pixels per refresh cycle, the object would look like it was followed by its own copy, a more or less transparent ghost.
 On the other end of the artifact spectrum, where the response time is rater long in comparison to one refresh cycle and where the object displacement per refresh cycle is small, the object would look blurred along its motion trajectory.
 So depending on the relative magnitude of the determining factors, the artifact can be anything between ghost images and blurred edges.

 Note that this kind of edge blurring is different from the edge blurring that can be observed when following the object with the eyes.
 The latter is often more prominent because the blurred edges appear more likely close to the visual focus, where we pay more attention and have a higher spatial resolution than in the periphery.
 Moreover, edges of objects which are followed by the eye also appear to be stable, meaning they are not moving with respect to the visual focus, making any edge oddities more easily observable and accordingly more disturbing.
 The two types of edge blurring are also different in how strongly they depend on the frame rate.
-While the blurring that is induced by eye movements becomes weaker at higher refresh rates, the blurring induced by a sluggish pixel response might just appear differently (smooth blur profile versus distinct ghost images, as explained above).
+While the blurring that is induced by eye movements becomes weaker at higher refresh rates, the blurring induced by a sluggish pixel response might just appear differently (smooth blur profile versus more distinct ghost images, as explained above).

 Incomplete pixel update

 Each pixel cell has its own small electrical circuit which receives pixel voltage updates from the panel driver and maintains the pixel voltage throughout the pixel's refresh cycle.
-This circuit is connected to the panel driver only once per refresh cycle and only for a very short time.
+This circuit is hooked up to the panel driver only once per refresh cycle and only for a very short time.
 It is only during this short time when the panel driver can actually change or "refresh" the voltage of the particular pixel.
-The small circuit acts like a sample&hold element, sampling the possibly new voltage level and then holding this voltage until the next refresh.
+The small circuit acts like a sample&hold device, sampling the possibly new voltage level and then holding this voltage until the next refresh.
 But neither the sampling nor the holding works perfectly; the hold stage, for example, might be leaking, in which case the term "refresh" takes a literal meaning.
-Or the voltage update corresponding to a big pixel value change might be incomplete, so that actually more than one refresh cycle is needed for a complete update, as illustrated in Figure 3.
+Or the voltage update corresponding to a big pixel value change might be incomplete, so that actually more than one refresh cycle is needed for completing a change, as illustrated in Figure 3.
 This update effect might have other explanations (see side note below), but whatever the explanation is, the effect somewhat slows down the pixel response.
 Whether an increased refresh rate helps to alleviate this problem depends on whether or in how far the underlying cause becomes more relevant at higher refresh rates.
 Measurements made with the BenQ XL2540 suggest that going from 120 Hz to 240 Hz, for example, indeed reduces response times, although not dramatically (see Settling curves of the BenQ XL2540).
 This is also reflected by slightly improved rise and fall time measurements for 240 Hz (Figure 4).

-Side note: The observed incomplete update could also be explained by the changing dielectric properties of the cell as the liquid crystal molecules are aligning with the electric field.
+Side note: The observed incomplete update could also be explained by the dielectric properties of the cell which change as the liquid crystal molecules are aligning with the electric field.
 The LC cell can be seen as a capacitor which is charged (or discharged) to the target voltage.
 During the refresh cycle, the liquid crystal molecules align – slowly but surely – with the electric field, thereby also changing the dielectric coefficient and, accordingly, the electrical capacitance (C) of the cell.
 Provided that the charge (Q) is not changing (meaning, no current is flowing into or out from the capacitor, because the local pixel circuit is disconnected from the driver), it is the voltage (U) that has to change (Q=U·C).
 If there was no further voltage refresh, the cell would finally settle at an accordingly wrong voltage, resulting in an accordingly wrong pixel luminance.
 However, at the beginning of the next refresh cycle, the voltage will be refreshed to the original input value, thereby re-accelerating the switching process, which results in these small bumps in the luminance curve.
-The fact that the incomplete update is observed far small as well as for big voltage changes speaks for this explanation and against the theory of the driver being just too weak.
+The fact that the incomplete update is observed for small as well as for big voltage changes speaks for this explanation and against the theory of the driver circuit being just too weak.

 Default (no-voltage) cell state